 Some of the things that you can do in your everyday life that will help with allergies is:

-- Another would be to buy some local honey.
+- Another would be to buy local honey.

 As far as what you are eating – try eating foods in season that grow in your local area.
-This can sometimes help desensitize your body to some of the local things.
+This can help desensitize your body to some of the local triggers.

 Closing doors and windows when you have a family member mowing the yard.
-It’s a huge one because the mowing seems to stir up allergens into the air that the wind carries into your house.
+This is a huge one because mowing seems to stir up allergens into the air that the wind carries into your house.

-I can tell you that my own daughter’s allergies had gotten to such a point that she was having to use inhalers and we didn’t like that.
-So we started using simply using the Lemon, Lavender & Peppermint and then we also used the mix mentioned above with Peppermint and eucalyptus in it, in a diffuser, in her room at night.
-Those 2 things helped to open up the airways and put off the use of medications as much as possible.
-If you’re actually already in a state where your allergies or auto control some of those essential oils that help you to open your airway and help you get a little better oxygenation is a great resource.
+My own daughter’s allergies had gotten to such a point that she had to use inhalers and we didn’t like that.
+So we started using Lemon, Lavender & Peppermint.
+Additionally, we also used the mix mentioned above with peppermint and eucalyptus, in a diffuser, in her room at night.
+Those 2 things helped to open up her airways and put off the use of medications as much as possible.
+If you’re already in a state where your allergies are acting up, some of those essential oils can help to open your airway and get better oxygenation.

 These things won’t cure the allergy.
-You still have to figure out what, what the irritating factor is.
+You still have to figure out what the irritating factor is.
 These things are simply giving your body the tools to do the hard work.
-You may not always be able to remove medications completely.
-But oftentimes, if you have multiple allergic reactions going on, if you can remove some of them or the worst of them, your body will calm down and have fewer and fewer allergic reactions fortifying your immune system.
+Sometimes, you may not always be able to remove medications completely.
+Oftentimes, if you have multiple allergic reactions occurring try to remove the worst triggers.
+This will help your body calm down and have fewer allergic reactions, fortifying your immune system.

 What can you do to fortify your immune system during allergy season?

-To fortify your immune system your cruciferous vegetables are really important.
-That’s your cabbage, cauliflower, Broccoli, Kale.
-Your vitamin C laden fruits are really good – So your berries, oranges and lemons.
-These are also your antioxidants rich foods.
+To fortify your immune system, cruciferous vegetables are really important.
+That’s cabbage, cauliflower, broccoli, kale.
+Vitamin C-laden fruits are really good – so berries, oranges and lemons.
+These are also antioxidant-rich foods.